csfbk/csfbk.github.io/_internships/available.md

 permalink: /internships/
 ---

 This page lists the internship projects currently available in the Center for Cybersecurity of [Fondazione Bruno Kessler](https://www.fbk.eu) (FBK).
+Please note that these are curricular internship projects intended for university students and are not employment contracts (hence, they are not paid).
+Please refer to [jobs.fbk.eu/](https://jobs.fbk.eu/) for job offers and open positions.

 <blockquote>
     <h1 class="no-toc">Procedure</h1>